romi/romi-robots-docs/docs/Scanner/index.md

 #### PlantDB
 Should be totally independent of the rest since it could be uses in other parts of the ROMI project (Rover, Cable bot, ...) trough the abstract class `DB` or even the local database class `FSDB`.

-#### PlantScanner
+#### Plant Imager
 It requires a physical connection to the hardware (`pyserial`) to control.
 It also needs an active ROMI database to export acquired datasets (plant images).

 #### Virtual Plant Imager
 It requires a connection to an active ROMI database to export generated datasets (virtual plant images).
-In case of machine learning methods, a database would also provides training datasets.
+In case of machine learning methods, a database would also provide training datasets.

 #### Plant 3D Vision
 It requires connection to an active ROMI database to import datasets to process and export the results.